StorjOld/web-core/README.md

 between nodes running BitCumulus.

+#### Synchronization note

+Keep in mind that the `upload` command spends datacoins, so be careful when using it.

 ## Installation

 Check [INSTALL.md](INSTALL.md) for installation instructions.

-## Synchronization note

-Keep in mind that the `upload` command spends datacoins, so be careful when using it.

 ## API documentation

+    POST /api/upload
+    Parameters:
+    - file

+Upload a file to the cloud manager.

+    GET /api/download/<filehash>
+    Parameters:
+    - filehash

+Downloads a file from the cloud manager identified by the given file hash.